yahoo/fili/docs/file-configuration.md

     ]
     ```

 4. Let's add some dimensions.
-We'll add `language`.
+We'll add `countryIsoCode`.

     ```json
     "dimensions": [
       {
-        "apiDimensionName": "language",
+        "apiDimensionName": "countryIsoCode",
-        "description": "The lanuage used to write the page.", "longName": "wiki page language",
+        "description": "The iso code of the country the edit came from.", "longName": "wiki page countryIsoCode",
         "category": "External"
       }
     ]